shuttle-hq/shuttle-cobra/docs/how-to-guides/add-a-database.md

 ### Instructions: Provisioning a Dedicated Postgres Database

-This guide will walk you through adding a dedicated Postgres database to your Shuttle Python application.
+This guide will walk you through adding a dedicated Postgres database to your Shuttle Cobra application.

 #### 1. Install Dependencies